-You can also contact me directly at president@, with any questions or concerns.
-As part of my job as President, I work with the University on providing accommodation options, setting rents and delivering financial support in the form of bursaries and scholarships.
-I also work with letting agents and local politicians on dealing with private housing, HMO policy and accommodation legislation.
+Part of my job as Association President is working with the University on providing accommodation options and delivering financial support in the form of bursaries and scholarships.
+I also work with letting agents and politicians on issues surrounding private housing, HMO policies, and accommodation legislation.
+You can email me directly at president@, or find me on social media!